 - isValidElement: Use

-for dynamic type checking at runtime.
+isValidElementfor dynamic type checking at runtime.
 This is useful in situations where you can't rely on PropTypes alone, such as when dealing with user-generated content or dynamically created elements.

-to provide a robust level of type checking for your React components.
-PropTypes can catch errors during development, while isValidElement
+In many cases, you'll want to use both PropTypes and isValidElement to provide a robust level of type checking for your React components.
+PropTypes can catch errors during development, while isValidElement can handle unexpected values at runtime.

 isValidElement vs. TypeScript